Navigating Bad Shoulder Genetics: Identifying Signs & Effective Workout Strategies

 On the other hand, ectomorph body types are believed to be inhibited by their anatomy when it comes to bodybuilding.
 This is also another fallacy.

-There are, therefore, physical descriptors that can enable individuals to know to check if they have bad shoulder genetics although sometimes it can be difficult to tell if the individual has never trained with weights.
+There are, therefore, physical descriptors that can enable individuals to know to check if they have poor shoulder genetics although sometimes it can be difficult to tell if the individual has never trained with weights.

 Regardless, this will establish a starting point to remedy the issue through exercises.